21-25 April 2002

 The next day we went to the Jondaryan Homestead, where we got a guided tour of the old wool shed.
 We underestimated how good this would be, and should have left a full day for this outing.
 Our tour guide was an aging shearer who mumbled in a heavy Queensland rural accent.
 He was thoroughly engaging.
 The kids really enjoyed the sheep-shearing demonstration.
 We were also treated to a demonstration by Trevor and his three trusty and well-trained sheepdogs.
 The kids got to hold a sheep, and then Trevor drove us around part of the property in a small rickety cart that was pulled by three ponies.
 There were enough activities there to keep us occupied for a whole day, maybe two, but we returned to Toowoomba later that afternoon.

-The following day, Thursday 25 April, we went on a picnic with Sharon, Pete and Seamus to Ravensbourne National Park.
-We threw the vortex around and went on a walk through the rainforest.
+The following day, Thursday 25 April, we went on a picnic with Sharon, Pete and Seamus to Ravensbourne National Park, and went on a walk through the rainforest.
 On the way out, we dropped in to visit some of Sharon and Pete’s friends.
 One was a ranger at the park.
 We sat up late as usual playing guitar and singing with Sharon.
 I can’t get enough of this sort of thing.